PeterHuang1325/tsp_optimization/README.md

 7. Ant Colony System
 8. Hybrid Algorithm(PSO+TS)

-*All methods can be referenced in the methods.py file.
+*All methods can be referenced in the 'methods.py' file.
 *Example dataset 'Distance.csv'  records the distance of 7-11 stores in Nangang, Taipei.
-*Run main_tsp.py for experiment results.
+*Run 'main_tsp.py' for experiment results.
-*Plot the results with plot_results.ipynb file.
+*Plot the results with 'plot_results.ipynb' file.